I need help now

 If you can access your savings, or support from home, please do so.

-If you are an international student, please contact your institution regarding any additional support they may have available.
+If you are an international student, please contact your institution to see what support they can provide.

 If you are a tourist, on a working holiday visa or someone wanting to return to your home country, please contact your embassy or consulate to understand the support they can provide in the first instance.